What is the Lexical Approach and How Can You Apply it in Your Classroom?

 These words often go together and native speakers use them next to each other a lot.

 The lexical approach posits that languages are composed of these “chunks” and that the key to fluency in any language is the nuanced use of these phrases—which native speakers spew in daily conversations—without regard for grammatical soundness or word meaning.
-(If you think about it, native speakers don’t really consciously observe grammar rules every time they speak.
-They simply talk.)

 For example, how would you grammatically deconstruct phrases like “by the way” or “make up your mind”?
 In cases like these, grammar becomes an afterthought.
 But native speakers know they’re right because they sound right.